lnhdad070917/CAPSTONE_In-Craft/README.md

 ```
 This command will upload your Docker image to the container registry associated with your GCP project.

 4. Deploy the Docker container: Once your Docker image is in the GCR, you can deploy it to GCP.
 There are multiple options available depending on your use case.
-Here, we'll use Cloud Run to deploy the container to your cluster.
+Here, we'll use Cloud Run to deploy the container.
 Run the following command to deploy the container:
 ```
 gcloud run deploy --image gcr.io/<project-id>/<image-name> --platform managed
 ```